Gems without any relation to volcanoes

 How to add Smileys (thanks KarenZ)

 How to create a video from a streaming webcam.
-This PDF was sent to me by Diana Barnes.
+This PDF was sent by Diana Barnes.

 To take a screen shot in a Windows environment: